Git-SiN/PhysicalMemory/README.md

 # PhysicalMemory
 First Git Project by VS

+This project is an experiment for handling the Physical Memory & Working Sets. only for get any hints for my other project...

-the Driver in this project is ONLY  for "WINDOWS 7 SP2 x86"
+##### the Driver in this project is ONLY  for "WINDOWS 7 SP2 (x86)"